William Henry Wattis: Wattis Coal Company

 In 1915, the Wattis brothers bought the Wattis Coal Company (160 acres from the federal government) and the Wattis mine shipped its first coal on April 11, 1918.
 The ghost town of Wattis, Utah, located south of Price, is named after the Wattis brothers.
 In 1919 the company merged with the Lion Coal Company, owned by the Eccles family.

 Ogden Union Stockyard Company

-On July 29, 1916, W.H. formed a partnership in incorporating the Ogden Union Stockyard Company (opened for business April 1, 1917), formerly known as the Ogden Packing and Provision Company, which proved to be quite profitable—by 1934 the company made over $2 million.
+On July 29, 1916, Wattis formed a partnership in incorporating the Ogden Union Stockyard Company (opened for business April 1, 1917), formerly known as the Ogden Packing and Provision Company, which proved to be quite profitable—by 1934 the company made over $2 million.

 Building dams

 In 1917, Utah Construction Company was awarded the $7 million O'Shaughnessy Dam contract, a controversial project that impounds the Tuolumne River in the Hetch Hetchy Valley of California's Sierra Nevada mountains.
 Success with the O'Shaughnessy Dam convinced the Wattis Brothers to bid on more dam projects.

 In 1922, Utah Construction Company formed a partnership with the Morrison-Knudsen Company of Boise, Idaho.
 With Frank Crowe as the chief engineer, the MK UC partnership successfully built dams throughout the American west.